What is Qi / Chi in Feng Shui?

 Feng shui is an art, philosophy and science of creating healthy, safe, resourceful homes and workplaces.
 This art is based on fundamental principles of balance and harmony.
 The purpose of feng shui is to increase your overall vitality or life force, called by the Chinese Qi or Chi.
 This concept is present in many cultures, for example, the Japanese call it Ki, in Hindu tradition it is called Prana and Christians call it the Holy Spirit.

-Ambient and radiant energy is present everywhere and like art; it is expressed in many forms.
+Ambient and radiant energy is present everywhere and like art; it is expressed in many forms and behaves in different ways.
 In fact, everything could be said is one energy in motion (E=mc2).
 There is a distinction between your personal chi, other people’s chi and the environment’s chi.
 Potentially our personal chi has the most power over others and the environment.

 Definitions of the concept of qi/chi